david-lev/pywa/docs/source/content/templates/overview.rst

         otp_button = CopyCodeOTPButton()

-When sending an authentication template, you can use the same approach as before, but now you need to provide the OTP button in the template:
+When sending an authentication template you need to provide the OTP code as a parameter to the :class:`AuthenticationBody` and to the OTP button you are using.

 .. code-block:: python
     :caption: send_authentication_template.py